 - With Servo AF, the beeper will not sound even when focus is achieved. - In [At ] mode, by default, the camera automatically switches to Servo.
 AF in response to subject movement.
-If you normally prefer to shoot with One-Shot AF, set [AF1: A Auto servo] to [Disable].
+If you normally prefer to shoot with One-Shot AF, set [AF1: Ato servol to [Disable].